pedro742k2/cnn-dog-cat-classifier/README.md

-# CNN to classify images
+# CNN to classify images (Binary cross entropy)

-Convolutional Neural Network to classify whether an image contains a dog or a cat
+Convolutional Neural Network to classify whether an image contains a dog or a cat.